 B vitamins might also help regular menstrual periods and is usually prescribed to women who are trying to get pregnant.
 One study published in the American Journal of Clinical Nutrition found that women who eat food sources rich in vitamin B had a considerably lower PMS risk.

 Study shows that caffeine can increase benign breast disease development.
 Women with endometriosis, PCOS, fibroids, fibrocystic breasts and ovarian cysts might exacerbate their condition when consuming caffeine.

 Research conducted by the American Journal of Epidemiology also found that women who consume caffeine are more prone to have shortened periods.
 This result is because caffeine reduces uterine blood flow and restricts blood vessels, resulting in decreased menstrual bleeding and a shorter period.

 Moreover, drinking caffeinated drinks are associated with an increased frequency of premenstrual syndromes, such as headaches, cramping, bloating, breast tenderness and mood swings.
 Women who drink more caffeine have more symptoms compared to those who do not consume caffeine.

 Researchers proposed that a high level of emotional stress is associated with irregular menstruation.
 Therefore, finding ways to lessen stress may aid a woman to regulate their period.
 Staying away from stressful circumstances and managing workplace and family expectations can help.
 When women find avoiding stress to be impossible, they can try engaging in activities that help limit stress on their body.

 Women’s menstruation cycle may vary due to various factors.
 Women with a shorter or longer menstrual period than the normal range are considered to have irregular periods.
 Fortunately, there are many effective ways to regulate irregular menstruation.
-If in any doubt, it is better to consult a gynecologist to help you address your concerns.
+If in any doubt, it is better to consult to a good gynaecologist in Singapore to help you address your concerns.